ABP News: History

-In November 2016, Avinash Pandey became a chief operating officer (COO) of ABP News.
+In November 2016, Avinash Pandey was appointed as the chief operating officer (COO) at ABP News.

-All of ABP's channels, including ABP News, were gradually revamped throughout the second half of 2020, beginning with the renaming of parent-subsidiary ABP News Network to ABP Network in July 2020.
-A further rebranding, which affected the channels themselves, took place in the morning of 16 December 2020, with the launch of simpler, more modern logos and a new graphics package developed by Saffron Brand Consultants for all of ABP's channels.
-Additionally, ABP News acquired new equipment able to record content at 1080p and launched its own HD feed; the channel's SD feed turned into a downscaled, 16:9 widescreen version of the HD feed.
-Prior to the HD feed launch, ABP News had launched a test HD feed in February of that same year, exclusively on streaming service Disney+ Hotstar and on ABP's online platforms, which was basically an upscaled version of the SD channel airing 4:3 content stretched to fill the 16:9 screen.
-Although ABP Network's regional language channels were also rebranded, they remained airing at 4:3 standard definition.
+All of the ABP Network's channels, along with ABP News, were gradually revamped throughout the second half of 2020, beginning with the renaming of the parent-subsidiary ABP News Network to ABP Network in July 2020.
+A further rebranding, which affected the channels themselves, took place on the morning of 16 December 2020, with the launch of the new, cleaner digital on-screen bugs, a new brand identity and a new lower-thirds package, developed by the Saffron Brand Consultants for all of its channels.
+Additionally, ABP News acquires new equipment able to record content at 1080p and had launched its high-definition feed; the channel's standard-definition feed turns into the downscaled, 16:9 widescreen simulcast of the HD feed.
+Prior to the HD feed launch, ABP News also had its test HD feed in February of that same year, exclusively on the streaming service Disney+ Hotstar and on its own online platforms, which was basically an upscaled feed of the SD channel at that time, airing the 4:3 content stretched to fill the 16:9 screen.
+Although the ABP Network's regional language channels were also rebranded, they had remained airing at the 4:3 letterboxed format with the exception of ABP Ananda, which introduces a new custom Bengali typeface, while also switching to the 16:9 widescreen format on 11 December 2022.

 Satellite interruptions during the show Masterstroke

-In 2018, former host Punya Prasun Bajpai stated that when he criticized the performance of one of prime minister Narendra Modi's projects directed towards poor farmers in his television show Masterstroke, ABP News' satellite broadcasting was disrupted each time the program was aired.
-Former employees reported that the channel owners had pressured the host, Punya Prasun Bajpai, to quit the company.
-After his resignation, these technical issues immediately stopped.
-Another host, Abhisar Sharma, who challenged Modi's public safety strategies on ABP News, was fired that same day.
-He also said he was under pressure to leave.
+In 2018, the former newscaster Punya Prasun Bajpai stated that when he had criticized the performance of one of the prime minister Narendra Modi's projects, directed towards poor farmers in his television show Masterstroke, ABP News's satellite broadcasting was disrupted and interrupted, each time the programme was aired.
+Former employees reported that the channel owners had pressurized the host, Punya Prasun Bajpai, to quit the company.
+After his resignation, the technical issues immediately resolved.
+Another host, Abhisar Sharma, who challenged Modi's public safety strategies on ABP News, was also fired that same day.
+He had also stated that he was under pressure to leave.